hadwi537/HealthSciHelper/README.md

 # HealthSciHelper

+Idea is to promote other oppurnities for Health Science first year Students at Otago University

+A website composed of two virtual machines.
+One managing the site apperence while the other loads a MySQL database

+ ### Build instuctions
  To access the remote server, use the remote explorer config.
  Create new ones in the C drive (.ssh) folder
  Use vagrant ssh-config to get details of new vms